Traxius1/Adaptive-Control-Systems/README.md

 # Adaptive-Control-Systems

-Project implemented for the need of Adaptive Control Systems course.
+Project implemented for the needs of Adaptive Control Systems course.